north-road/slyr/specs.md

 Colors
 ---

 Colors are encoded inside a symbol using the CIELAB color model.
-They are represented as a sequence of 3 8-byte, little endian doubles, corresponding to the C, I and E components of the color.
+They are represented as a sequence of 3 8-byte, little endian doubles, corresponding to the L, A and B components of the color.

 For instance, #ff0000 is represented as